 The behavior of one model element is realized by the specified behavior of another model element.
 This type of relationship doesn’t have any names.

 The structure of a system is defined by a Class Diagram by showing its attributes, relationships among objects, and so on.
-It is the backbone of object-oriented modeling, and could also be used for Data modeling.
-Class Diagrams help in making pre plans which eases the programming process.
-Moreover, you could always make changed to the Class Diagram as it’s kind of annoying to code different functionality after facts.
+It is the backbone of object-oriented modeling and could also be used for Data modeling.
+Class Diagrams help in making pre-plans which eases the programming process.
+Moreover, you could always make changes to the Class Diagram as it’s kind of annoying to code different functionality after facts.
 It is a design plan based on which a system is built.
 It is easy to understand without much technical knowledge required.

 - The static view of an application is designed and analyzed.

 - A system’s responsibilities are described by it.

 - The components and the deployment diagram’s base is the class diagram.